Economic Activities in Albania: Primary, Secondary, Tertiary, and Quaternary

 Albania’s primary sector, particularly agriculture, thrives due to its favorable climate and abundant natural resources.
 With 41.47% of the country’s land dedicated to agriculture, Albania produces a diverse range of products including milk, maize, tomatoes, potatoes, watermelons, wheat, grapes, olives, cucumbers/gherkins, and onions.

-Despite contributing 21.7% to the GDP, agriculture plays a crucial role in the economy by providing employment and sustaining rural livelihoods.
+Despite contributing around 18.6% to the GDP (latest available World Bank figure), agriculture plays a crucial role in the economy by providing employment and sustaining rural livelihoods.
 The variety of crops and animal products highlight the sector’s significance, showcasing the country’s agricultural potential and resilience.

 With a diverse geological landscape, Albania boasts abundant natural resources like petroleum, natural gas, coal, bauxite, and more.
 These resources play a vital role in the economy, especially in sectors such as energy, mining, and agriculture, contributing to the country’s overall development and growth.